soundaryassb/mini-project/Requirements/readme.md

 These days calculations have become most important to solve any problem in an effective manner and in a easy way without any mistakes.
 The Calculator application can be used by any bosy in order to calculate easily, effectively accurately.

-# Calculator Application and Features
+# Calculator Features and Application

+The features in this application are we can add, substract, divide, multiply, find modulus, find minimum number, maximum number, power of numbers, factorial of a num.

-The System is user friendly.
+- The System is user friendly.
-The System is efficient and fast in response.
+- The System is efficient and fast in response.
-The System can be customized according to needs.
+- The System can be customized according to needs.

 ![calculator application](https://user-images.githubusercontent.com/68370011/124750851-96c18580-df43-11eb-9396-e679fd90c161.png)